oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 **"Why no timezones in the struct?"**
 : The date passed into `tocal()` is ideally already adjusted to a certain timezone with the api later described in this article.
 The timezone api deals with `date_t`, not calendars on matter of principle and practicality.

-## The tragedy of tzset()

-Out of all the components of the

-## An illustration of the problem weekdays in time structures creates
+## Why weekdays in the time structure are bad

 `strptime()` is special because it uses uncertainty as a tool.
 It wont touch anything in the calendar structure that isn't directly correlated with a formatting specification.
 This is as much of a